cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 What happens when a backend server comes up?
 #############################################
     Resynchronization with the MUPDATE server.
 Any mailboxes that exist locally but are not in MUPDATE are pushed to MUPDATE.
 Any mailboxes that exist locally but are in MUPDATE as living on a different server are deleted.
 Any mailboxes that do not exist locally but exist in MUPDATE as living on this server are removed from MUPDATE.

 What happens when a frontend server comes up?
 ##############################################
     The only thing that needs to happen is for the frontend to connect to the MUPDATE server, issue an UPDATE command, and resynchronize its local database copy with the copy on the master server.

 Where's the true mailboxes file?
 ################################
     The MUPDATE master contains authoritative information as to the location of any mailbox (in the case of a conflict), but the backends are authoritative as to which mailboxes actually exist.

 Summary of Benefits
 -------------------

 * **Availability** - By allowing multiple frontends, failures of the frontend only result in a reduction of capacity.
 Users currently connected still lose their session but can just reconnect to get back online.
     * The failure of the backends will result in the loss of availability.
 However, given that the data is distributed among multiple servers, the failure of a single server does not result the entire system being down.
 Our experience with AFS was that this type of partitioned failure was acceptable (if not ideal).
     * The failure of the mupdate master will cause write operations to the mailbox list to fail, but accesses to mailboxes themselves (as well as read operations to the mailbox list) will continue uninterrupted.
     * At this point, there may be some ideas but no plans for providing a high availability solution which would allow for backend servers or the MUPDATE server to fail with no availability impact.
-* **Load scalability** - We have not done any specific benchmarks to show that this system actually performs better.
-However, it is clear that it scales to a larger number of users than a single server architechure would.
-Though, based on the fact that we have not had any performance problems similar to when we were running a single machine, and we are handling about 20% more concurrent users, things have been a rousing success.
+* **Load scalability** - No specific benchmarks have been run to show that this system actually performs better.
+However, it is clear that it scales to a larger number of users than a single server architecture would.
+Though, based on the fact that there are no further performance problems beyond when running a single machine, but handling about 20% more concurrent users, this is a success.
 * **Management benefits** - As with AFS, administrators have the flexibility of placement of data on the servers, "live" move of data between servers,
 * **User benefits** - The user only needs to know a single server name for configuration.
 The same name can be handed out to all users.
     * Users don't lose the ability to share their folders and those folders are visible to other users.
 A user's INBOX folder hierarchy can also exist across multiple machines.

 Futures
 =======

 It would be nice to be able to replicate the messages in a mailbox among multiple servers and not just do partitioning for availability.

 We are also evaluating using the aggregator to be able to provide mailboxes to the user with a different backup policy or even different "quality of service."
 For example, we are looking to give users a larger quota than default but not back up the servers where these mailboxes exist.

 There is possibility that LDAP could be used instead of MUPDATE.
 However at this time the replication capabilities of LDAP are insufficient for the needs of the Aggregator.

 It would be nice if quotaroots had some better semantics with respect to the murder (either make them first-class entities, or have them apply across servers).

 Appendices
 ==========